 The European Studies minor allows students who have completed a mission, internship, or study abroad in Europe—or simply have a love for Europe’s people and cultures—to expand their knowledge of the continent and receive a formal credential signaling their international expertise.
 Requiring only 15 hours beyond the GE language requirement, a minor in European Studies is a perfect way to complement a degree in just about any field.
 Download ES Minor Brochure (PDF).

 The major is governed by an interdisciplinary Executive Committee of faculty from at least two disciplines that meets as needed.
-An interdisciplinary Committee of the Whole, made up of a larger group of faculty from various disciplines, approves the work of the Executive Committee and makes major curriculum changes.
+An interdisciplinary group of affiliated faculty, made up of a larger group of faculty from various disciplines, approves the work of the Executive Committee and makes major curriculum changes.
 Most of the assessment of the major is done by the major coordinator through competency exams and surveys of graduates.
-The Executive Committee and the Committee of the Whole review the results of these exams and surveys and make recommendations for needed changes.
+The Executive Committee and the affiliated faculty review the results of these exams and surveys and make recommendations for needed changes.
 The results of the assessment work are communicated annually to all faculty affiliated with the major.
 At that time the faculty comment on the assessment results and those same results inform decisions regarding the curriculum structure of the major.

 Recent experience has proven that European Studies majors and minors who have completed internships fare significantly better when applying for jobs or graduate school.
 The gold standard is spending a semester or summer interning in Europe.
 While several departments in the College of Humanities sponsor high-quality internships in Europe, students with an interest in government and public policy should consider two internships sponsored by the European Studies program: the Scottish Parliament and the EU in Brussels.
 See the links for application instructions under “Other Content” on the right.